-In the software industry today, and especially in the global justice space, their continues to be a strong movement toward the standardization of data definition and exchange methods, and it is often the desire of administrators and technologists throughout federal, state and local governments to apply those standards.
-In reality, however, it is often overwhelming to review and fullv comprehend the documentation accompanying those standards.
-This document attempts to minimize that factor for the OASIS Electronic Court Filing (ECF) specification, and allows the reader to completely understand what is required to implement the specification in their environment.
+In the software industry today, and especially in the global justice space, there continues to be a strong movement toward the standardization of data definition and exchange methods, and it is often the desire of administrators and technologists throughout federal, state, local, and tribal governments to apply those standards.
+In reality, however, it is often overwhelming to review and fully comprehend documentation accompanying the those standards.
+This document attempts to minimize that factor for the OASIS Electronic Court Filing (ECF) specification, and allows the reader to completely understand what is required to specification implement the in their environment.